nearform/developing-microservices/step0/README.md

 1. Run `docker build -t frontend .`
 2. Run `docker run -p 3000:3000 -d frontend`

-Finally to access your running containerized service in the browser you will first need to find the IP address your docker virtual machine is running on. __NOTE:__ if you are running on Linux your IP address is simply localhost as docker runs natively on Linux and not in a virtual machine.
+Finally, to access your running containerized service in the browser, you will first need to find the IP address your docker virtual machine is running on. __NOTE:__ if you are running on Linux your IP address is simply localhost as docker runs natively on Linux and not in a virtual machine.